ComposableFi/composable/rfcs/0005-pablo-distribution.md

 are not finalized.

-The farming rewards are incentives for liquidity provider(LP)s who stake their LP tokens for Pablo pools.
+The farming rewards are incentives for liquidity providers (LPs) who stake their LP tokens for Pablo pools.
 How much reward is allocated as incentive for each pool is to be decided by governance.